LunarLogic/LunarToolkit/README.markdown

 ## Available classes

-**Note**: The prefix for all classes and methods will be changed to "LL" soon, the existing one comes from the toolkit's old name.

 ### Base

-* PSConstants - useful constants, e.g. for data size units, time units, and HTTP methods and status codes
+* LLConstants - useful constants, e.g. for data size units, time units, and HTTP methods and status codes
-* PSFoundationExtensions - categories adding methods to Foundation classes like NSString, NSArray, NSDate
+* LLFoundationExtensions - categories adding methods to Foundation classes like NSString, NSArray, NSDate
-* PSIntArray - an array that stores integers (actual integers, not NSNumbers)
+* LLIntArray - an array that stores integers (actual integers, not NSNumbers)
-* PSMacros - useful macros, e.g. for creating Foundation objects or sending notifications
+* LLMacros - useful macros, e.g. for creating Foundation objects or sending notifications

 ### Cocoa

-* PSCocoaExtensions - categories adding useful methods to Cocoa classes
+* LLCocoaExtensions - categories adding useful methods to Cocoa classes

 ### Models

-* PSAccount - class representing user accounts, provides methods for loading and saving data to settings and Keychain. **Requires Security module**.
+* LLAccount - class representing user accounts, provides methods for loading and saving data to settings and Keychain. **Requires Security module**.
-* PSModel - base class for implementing models built from JSON data. **Some methods require a JSON library**.
+* LLModel - base class for implementing models built from JSON data. **Some methods require a JSON library**.

 ### Network

 Requires [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest).

-* PSConnector - base class for building "server connectors" that send requests to a remote server and parse responses. **Some methods require Models module and/or a JSON library**.
+* LLConnector - base class for building "server connectors" that send requests to a remote server and parse responses. **Some methods require Models module and/or a JSON library**.
-* PSPathBuilder - a tool for building URLs with parameters
+* LLPathBuilder - a tool for building URLs with parameters
-* PSRequest - represents a single request to a remote server
+* LLRequest - represents a single request to a remote server
-* PSResponse - represents a response to a request
+* LLResponse - represents a response to a request
-* PSRestRouter - generates URLs for some helper methods in PSConnector. **Requires Models module**.
+* LLRestRouter - generates URLs for some helper methods in LLConnector. **Requires Models module**.

 ### Security

 Requires `Security.framework`.

-* PSSecurityExtensions - methods for setting and reading passwords from the Keychain (both on MacOSX and iOS)
+* LLSecurityExtensions - methods for setting and reading passwords from the Keychain (both on MacOSX and iOS)

 ### UIKit

-* PSUIKitExtensions - categories adding useful methods to UIKit classes
+* LLUIKitExtensions - categories adding useful methods to UIKit classes

 ## Contributing